neetarawat1166/startapp/README.md

 - Web - https://champquizz.netlify.app/#/

 Project has two Sections Student and Faculty :
-- In Student you can participate in a Quiz.
+- In Student you can view books and give test.
-- In Faculty you can create a Quiz
+- In Faculty you can create a Quiz and upload books.

 ## Approach: